Getting to North Wales, Anglesey & ABC Powermarine Boat Yard.

 By Ferry - Holyhead with its’ fast ferries from Dublin, is only 40 minutes away from Bangor.

-If you need a sea kayak then we tend to meet at ABC Powermarine boat yard, at 0900, unless a previous location has been arranged.
+If you need a sea kayak then we tend to meet at ABC Powermarine boat yard for 0900, unless a previous location has been arranged.
 The address, route details and a map are below.

-There is plenty of free parking available, a fuel station with a snack shop and ABC Marine is well stocked in nautical and sea faring charts, flares etc. Plus we also have access to toilets and a shower facility.
+There is plenty of free parking available, a fuel station with a snack shop and ABC Marine is well stocked in nautical and sea faring charts, flares etc. Plus we also have access to toilets.

 By road from the mainland: From the A55, cross the Britannia Bridge and take the first slip road, signposted Menai Bridge.
 Turn immediately right under the flyover and continue into Menai Bridge (A4080).
 At the roundabout, continue ahead and into the town square.
 At the junction, turn left and continue along the road (A545) towards Beaumaris for about three miles.
-As the road descends to the sea and comes out of the wooded section, we are immediately on your right.
-The ABC Powermarine chandlery and service reception are to be found ajacent to the petrol station canopy.
-Park up opposite the petrol pumps and look out for a silver van with a roof rack!!
+As the road descends to the sea and comes out of the wooded section, the ABC Powermarine chandlery and fuel station are to be found on the right.
+Park up opposite the petrol pumps and look out for a black van with a roof rack!!

 "And I'm probably learning more from his mentoring now, as my paddling horizons expand, than ever before.
 I can't count how many questions I've asked... and he's answered.
 Roger has the knack of making that suggestion that radically changes your thinking and moves your paddling on in leaps and bounds."